jakemcc/jakemccrary.com/source/_adventures/climbing-in-el-potrero-chico-mexico.markdown

 {% imgcap /images/el-potrero-chico/2016/walking-into-el-potrero-chico.png Walking to the park entrance %}

 Sunday and Monday were spent climbing.
 These days were primarily spent climbing single pitch sport routes.
-I think we accidently climbed a two-pitch route.
+I think we accidentally climbed a two-pitch route.

 We took Tuesday off and spent the entire day with Alina's friend from Monterrey.
 He took us to his favorite restaurant and showed some of Monterrey and the surrounding area.